 You’ve probably heard of employer branding and followed the steps to building a strong employer brand, but what exactly is “employee branding”?
 How is it different from employer branding?

 To put it simply: employee branding involves presenting the company in the best possible light to employees, candidates, stakeholders, and customers.

-But What is Employee Branding?
+What is Employee Branding?

 Today’s most successful brands are implementing “employee branding” programs to accompany employees — including members of the C-suite and leadership team — on their digital journeys and help them communicate on social media.

-The objective is to be able to guide or shape employee behavior so that the people who work for the company can effectively and creatively project the brand identity of the organization through their work behavior as well as their public and social media behavior.
+This is where employee branding comes in.
+The objective is to be able to guide or shape employee behavior so that people who work for the company can effectively and creatively project the brand identity of the organization through their work, public, and social media behavior.